 Sarah passed all four examinations nearly twenty years ago, and since then she has served countless national, regional, state, and local clients, providing the knowledge they need to make sound decisions in an efficient manner.
 Her extensive public speaking and teaching experience enable her to clearly explain complex concepts to all types of audiences, and clients regularly comment on her ability to make parliamentary procedure interesting and practical.
 She has spoken to groups ranging from five to 5,000 and is often called upon to present or facilitate in high-conflict and high-stakes situations.

-As a parliamentarian, Sarah serves deliberative assemblies of all sizes, including corporations, non-profit associations, law firms, legislative bodies, political parties, unions, religious groups and churches, government agencies, trade associations, and condominium and homeowner associations.
+As a parliamentarian, Sarah serves deliberative assemblies of all sizes, including corporations, non-profit associations, law firms, legislative bodies, unions, religious groups and churches, government agencies, trade associations, and condominium and homeowner associations.
 Sarah views parliamentary procedure as a tool and is intent on using procedural rules to enhance, rather than hinder, clients’ meetings.
 It is this practical approach that sets Sarah apart and enables her clients to attain goals and accomplish objectives with maximum efficiency.

 Sarah graduated with honors from the University of South Carolina School of Law and served as a law clerk to the Honorable Henry F. Floyd on the United States Court of Appeals for the Fourth Circuit.
 While in law school, she was elected editor-in-chief of the South Carolina Law Review and named USC’s Outstanding Law Student of the Year by the National Association of Women Lawyers.